snipercup/wip-ai-dungeon-mods/README.md

 Provides the following context-modes:
 * `forward` - Designed to mimic the forward section of fan-fiction.
 Uses terms like "Reader's Notes" and "Author's Note".
 The AI may, or may not, produce more fan-fiction-like output when this is enabled.
 * `narrator` - Designed to mimic an audio-book script or something.
 I dunno!
 It was an experiment that kind of bore fruit!
-Uses terms like "Notes" and "Direction".
+Uses terms like "Narrator's Notes" and "Direction".
 This is currently my favorite.

 ### Annotated Context-Mode
 A Context-Mode module named `annotated` that presents information to the AI with a preceding tag describing what that information is supposed to be.
 It was one of my first attempts at a custom context and is...
 Well, it was good until Latitude lobotomized the AI.